JiriResler/mff-mgr-statnice-okruhy-poznamky/softwarove-technologie/poznamky/virtualizacia-cpu.md

 before considering whether to run a new job.
 Virtually all modern schedulers are **preemptive**, and quite willing to stop one process from running in order to run another.
 This implies that the scheduler employs the mechanisms we learned about previously; in particular, the scheduler can perform a **context switch**, stopping one running process temporarily and resuming (or starting) another

+## Multi-level feedback queue algoritmus
+It has _multiple levels_ of queues, and uses _feedback_ to determine the priority of a given job, thus its name.
+History is its guide: pay attention to how jobs behave over time and treat them accordingly.

+**MLFQ rules:**

+Let A and B be processes, then:
+- **Rule 1:** If Priority(A) > Priority(B), A runs (B doesn’t).
+- **Rule 2:** If Priority(A) = Priority(B), A & B run in round-robin fashion using the time slice (quantum length) of the given queue.
+- **Rule 3:** When a job enters the system, it is placed at the highest priority (the topmost queue).
+- **Rule 4:** Once a job uses up its time allotment at a given level (regardless of how many times it has given up the CPU), its priority is reduced (i.e., it moves down one queue).
+- **Rule 5:** After some time period S, move all the jobs in the system to the topmost queue.

+MLFQ is interesting for the following reason: instead of demanding _a priori_ knowledge of the nature of a job, it observes the execution of a job and prioritizes it accordingly.
+In this way, it manages to achieve the best of both worlds: it can deliver excellent overall performance (similar to SJF/STCF) for short-running interactive jobs, and is fair and makes progress for long-running CPU-intensive workloads.
+For this reason, many systems use a form of MLFQ as their base scheduler.